ollydev/SimpleOCR/README.md

 ## Locate Text

 The `LocateText` function does **not** OCR!
-An image of the desired text is generated and searched for.
+An "image" of the desired text is generated with `TextToMatrix/TextToTPA` and searched for.
 Again quite similar to Simba's `FindBitmap`.
-- A filter is not required if each pixel of the text is the exact same color.
-Although this is quite a lot slower.
+- Works well with `TOCRAnyColorFilter`.
+Although this is slower.
 - Will not work if the spacing between characters is dynamic.